-- 13. The use of roof windows is subject to approval.
-Only simple, flat surface roof-lights may be used. - 14.
-Dome, pyramid, or other faceted shapes may not be used. - 15.
-Colour of frames and flashings must match colour of the roof tiles.
+- 13.12.
+The use of skylights and roof windows is subject to HOA approval.
+Only The use of simple, unobtrusive flat surface roof-lights may is preferred, be used no odd-shapes such as domes, pyramids, or other faceted shapes. - 14.
+Ddomes, pyramids, or other faceted shapes. may not be used. - 15.13.
+Colour of any frames and flashings used must match the colour of the roof tiles.